cloudnative-pg/cloudnative-pg/docs/src/backup_recovery.md

           key: ACCESS_SECRET_KEY
 ```

-The destination path can be every URL pointing to a folder where
+The destination path can be any URL pointing to a folder where
 the instance can upload the WAL files, e.g.
 `s3://BUCKET_NAME/path/to/folder`.